tpbailey/CS-151-Project-Faculty-Office-Hours-Manager/ReadMe.txt

 Name of application: Faculty Ease
-Version: 0.4
+Version: 0.5
 Who did what:
-1.Thel Nu Zaw - Fixed version 02 issues
-2.Tanequa Bailey - Stored data in csv file
+1.Thel Nu Zaw - redesigning officehour page to have controller, bean and dao, and implementing the course page 2.Tanequa Bailey -
-3.Sanya Mandhyan - Cleaned and zipped
+3.Sanya Mandhyan -
-4.Natalie Tran - Created JavaFX Table
+4.Natalie Tran -
 Any other instruction that users need to know: N/A